 What is the miss here?
 Why do so many feel like they are maxed out on contribution but are lacking in satisfaction?
 Why do I feel like a broken record?
 Building, sharing, linking, and posting is not working.
 Is it me?
 Or is this them?
 Maybe it is both.

 I think of the “Critical Mindshifts” that are happening and what is likely going on is that even though we are telling our business partners and clients to shift to the “On the Job Mentality”, many of us in L&D are actually stuck in the “Course Mentality.”
-Our teams are WAITING – waiting for their organization and their leaders to GIVE them training and development.
+Our teams are WAITING – waiting for their organization and their leaders to GIVE them employee development and training.
 They feel they do not have time (which is true to an extent), but they aren’t self-initiating either.

 Also, leaders are probably failing on 2 fronts – they aren’t sending their people to training but aren’t facilitating the process to ensure their people are getting the development they need either.
 How can leaders foster a conversation with team members, encouraging them to go to the book club, take the course on the next learning technology, or join a stretch assignment team.
 And then, what’s most challenging – provide the time and space to do those things.